Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

-I don’t make a lot of low carb candy.
-It’s something I reserve for special occasions like holidays and birthdays.
+I don't make a lot of low-carb candy.
+It's something I reserve for special occasions like holidays and birthdays.
 And, there are some recipes that I began making many years ago.

-However, rather than use the typical sweetened coconut in the candy, I used unsweetened to make it low carb.
-Although you don’t have to sweeten the coconut first, I chose to do it.
+However, rather than use the typical sweetened coconut in the candy, I used the unsweetened to make it low carb.

 If you’re looking for a simple recipe to combine chocolate and coconut, this is one of the simplest recipes there is.
 And, to make it even easier, you can skip sweetening the dried coconut flakes.